cjdbarlow/bedside-notebook/procedures/regional/subtenon.md

 * Remove speculum

 ##Complications
-*Mechanism of copmplications are similar to [peribulbar blocks](/procedures/regional/peribulbar.md), but are typically far less common.*
+*Mechanism of copmplications are similar to [peribulbar blocks](/procedures/regional/peribulbar.md), but are typically much less common.*

 Minor complications: